dgaydukov/cert-aws/files/sa.md

 CloudFront is a CDN (content delivery/distribution network) - that speed up the distribution of your data using edge locations.
 When user request content, CF use nearest edge location and deliver cached version, it's faster that transfer data directly from data center.
 If content not in cache, CF retrieve it directly from s3 or HTTP and cache it.
 CF is not durable storage, it's just an edge cache.
-To work with CF you should create origin server (s3 in case of static content, ec2 - dynamic).
-Then you add you origin server to CF, and CF generate link for you.
+To work with CF you should create origin server Then you add you origin server to CF, and CF generate link for you.
+Origin server can be
+* static (s3)
-Later when user request this link CF check the closest edge location for data, and if found in chane - return, if not request it from origin server and cache it.
+* dynamic (ec2/elb or any other on-premise http server, also called custom origin) Later when user request this link CF check the closest edge location for data, and if found in chane - return, if not request it from origin server and cache it.
 To ensure origin availability you can add backup origin and configure CF in case it get 4xx/5xx response from main origin, to use backup origin.
 Edge cache is smart, it can remove less popular content to make room for other data.